sajjad27/SOP/STORYBOARD.md

 bodyEl.addEventListener('blur', () => {
   renderViewStep();
 });
+- for rendering html in body, if the html is height 100% it will remain growing
 - Undo and redo
 - on click enter should go the next step on view guide
 - Zoom on cursor (not general zoom probably on shift + scroll)